 Diphtheria Outbreak Response Immunisation Program

-The state-funded Diphtheria Outbreak Response Immunisation Program (the Program) has been introduced in response to an increase in diphtheria cases in Aboriginal communities.
+The South Australian Diphtheria Outbreak Response Immunisation Program (the Program) has been introduced in response to an increase in diphtheria cases in Aboriginal communities.

-Vaccination against diphtheria is most effective at preventing severe disease.
-Vaccines to protect against diphtheria have been around and safely used in our immunisation programs to protect young children, teenagers and pregnant women against diphtheria for many years.
+Vaccination against diphtheria is effective at preventing severe disease.
+Vaccines to protect against diphtheria have been safely used in our immunisation programs to protect young children, teenagers and pregnant women against diphtheria for many years.

 - Anangu Pitjantjatjara Yankunytjatjara (APY) Lands